-If early pick up of your child is required, for any reason, the parent must buzz the school office and wait for the child to be delivered to the glass front doors of the building.
+If early pick up of your child is required, for any reason, the parent must buzz the school office and wait for instructions from school office staff.
 We ask parents to alert the school beforehand so that teacher/child/school can be ready at pick up time.